basilkhuder/Seurat-to-RNA-Velocity/README.md

 To get UMAP or TSNE coordinates, we use the ```Embeddings``` function:
 ```
 write.table(Embeddings(seurat_object, reduction = "umap"), file = "cell_embeddings.csv")
 ```
 And finally we can extract our clusters with:

 ```
 write.table(seurat_object@meta.data$seurat_clusters, file = "clusters.csv")
 ```

+We now can import our loom file(s) and all of our Seurat meta data using anndata

 ```
 import anndata
 import scvelo as scv